asyncapi/website/markdown/blog/asyncapi-bounty-program-2024.md

 With all that said, join a finally sure way to directly sponsor (and get rewarded for) FOSS development.

-Giggly thing as a finishing touch: [PR](https://github.com/asyncapi/website/pull/3111/files) for a bug due to which several lines were output incorrectly to the frontend.
+Giggly thing as a finishing touch: [PR](https://github.com/asyncapi/website/pull/3111/files) for a bug due to which several lines were output incorrectly to the front end.

 Co-authored-by: [Lukasz Gornicki](https://github.com/derberg)